Shopify vs. Etsy: Which is the best for your business?

 Etsy fees and rules can be frustrating to some sellers especially if they have built their own audience and no longer need Etsy to bring traffic.

-With 90M buyers, Etsy can bring lots of traffic to your shop and that is something that can be a huge boost to any seller though.
+With 90M buyers, Etsy can bring lots of traffic to your shop and that is something that can be a huge boost to any seller.
 The fees help pay for that marketing exposure which many sellers may undervalue.

-Some sellers are turning to Shopify to cut out the middleman and put more money into their pocket (they think).
+Some sellers are turning to Shopify to cut out the middleman and put more money into their pockets (they think).
 Yes, they still have to pay a monthly subscription, but this is a flat fee that they can be prepared for, rather than getting something subtracted from each sale.
+And then they have their own website that can be customized for their online business.

 Sellers should do the math though when considering this move from Etsy to Shopify!